iota-community/Community-Governance/README.md

 -  [ ] With this system, the user is always in control of the funds.
 All IOTA Tokens will stay in the wallet of the user and are not moved out of the control of the owner.
 If the owner can hold the tokens over the defined timeframe on the addresses, the vote weight counts full.
 If the owner decides to move the tokens earlier they will not count full, but the time the tokens have been used to vote will be taken as a percentage of the full voting power (7 days holding of 10 days total holding period will count 70%)

-Detailed current specification (still workk in progress) to find here:
+Detailed current specification (still work in progress) to find here:

 https://github.com/iota-community/treasury/blob/main/specifications/chrysalis-referendum-rfc.md